betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 };
 ```

-This method's argument list is lengthy and hard to work with (let's
+This strategy's argument list is lengthy and hard to work with (let's
 say that the `message` argument is not even 0-terminated).
 If we mock
 it as is, using the mock will be awkward.
 If, however, we try to
 simplify this interface, we'll need to fix all clients depending on
 it, which is often infeasible.

-The trick is to re-dispatch the method in the mock class:
+The trick is to re-dispatch the strategy in the mock class:

 ```
 class ScopedMockLog : public LogSink {